RobinDBL/Linux-TUI-Management/README.md

 ## Requirements
 For the Tui is the package <code>dialog</code> required.
 The system will try to install it automatically.
 If it does not find it, it will use the integrated submenu's.
+The cpu utilization gives the temperature of the individual cores.
+This requires the package <code>lm-sensors</code> (ubuntu) or <code>lm_sensors</code> (RPM).
+The system will automatically try to install these required packages.

+If the required packages are not found, the system will continue to work, but it will keep trying to install the required packages.
+If possible, then try to install the packages manually.

 ## Screenshots
 example: first item: